 An illustration for FM is given below:

-FM deals with many activities including workstation, capability, support services, assets, commercial real estate and organisations (Ancarani and Capaldo, 2005).
-Literature revealed many classifications of FM services but based on the latest findings following table in constructed for FM services (Alexander, 1992)
+FM encompasses a broad spectrum of activities, including workstation management, capability enhancement, support services, asset management, commercial real estate, and organizational considerations (Ancarani and Capaldo, 2005).
+The literature has presented various classifications of FM services, and based on the latest findings, the following table has been constructed to delineate FM services (Alexander, 1992):

 Table 1: FM services overview